-Broward Technical Centers to provide information to students and employees regarding crime awareness, campus security, and completion rates.
+Broward Technical Colleges provide information to students and employees regarding crime awareness, campus security, and completion rates.

-1. Reporting Criminal Acts:
+I. Reporting Criminal Acts:

-School Board Policy No. 6G6X6-407.1 establishes the Special Investigative Unit (SIU).
-It is responsible for investigation of all civil and criminal incidents that occur in Broward County Schools and Facilities.
-The Special Investigative Unit receives calls at a Hotline number that is active 24 hours-a-day.
+Broward Public Schools Police Department is responsible for investigation of all civil and criminal incidents that occur in Broward County Schools and Facilities.
+The Special Investigative Unit receives calls at a Hotline number that is active 24 hoursa-day.
 Report potentially serious situations by calling (754) 321-0725.
-Criminal Incidents occurring at one of Broward Technical Centers should immediately be reported to the nearest teacher or staff member who will contact Administration.
+Criminal incidents occurring at one of Broward 's Technical Colleges should immediately be reported to the nearest teacher or staff member who will contact Administration.
 The names of sexual predators residing in Broward County or nearby counties can be found on the internet at www.sheriff.org.